Spotlight: Marilyn Lone, Textile Artist

 Then I machine quilted the piece to add texture to the surface of the art quilt.

 The Lights Are On Across The Street started out as a small improv design using scraps from my “to save” bin.
 Once I added the big pieces of the chartreuse and stepped back to look at it on my design wall, I thought that it could be a big green hedge outside my window.
 So that determined my quilting pattern – leaves!
-And look!
+So take a look!
 The lights are on in that house across the street.
 So there must be a party going on!
-59″ x 55″.

 I made Seattle Steam when I worked in Pioneer Square, Seattle, WA.
 The area includes original buildings from Seattle’s early days, with beautiful architecture.
 You’ll find large pedestrian walkways between the buildings.
-So on nice Seattle summer days you’ll find people gathered to enjoy the perfect weather.
-There will probably be a street musician (or two), to entertain the crowd.
+So on nice summer days you’ll find people gathered to enjoy the perfect weather.
+And then, there will probably be a street musician (or two), to entertain the crowd.

 Across the street from my sixth floor office was the Seattle Steam Company.
-In the shining afternoon sun, that stone building glowed orange and the detailed architecture enhanced with deep shadows.
+When the sun shone on it in the afternoon, that stone building glowed orange and the detailed architecture enhanced with deep shadows.
 So I just had to make it into art for my wall at home.
-24″ x 32″.

-I machine pieced Seattle Steam with a very basic color scheme, impactful with the choice of colors for shading (a pale turquoise) and the lighter orange-gold color in the windows.
+I machine pieced Seattle Steam with a very basic color scheme, so it was impactful with the choice of colors for shading (a pale turquoise) and the lighter orange-gold color in the windows.
 Solid blacks and browns provide dramatic shadows, while pale turquoise highlights the building’s beautiful architecture.

 Browse through all of our Spotlight Interviews on Create Whimsy